 The WCW-sponsored Woodbury Holiday House Tour, held annually for 19 years, draws visitors from all around the state.
 Each year, it raises funds for a range of local charities, including the scholarship fund and the community food and fuel bank.
-The 2013 tour includes six homes, most delightfully decorated for the Holidays, and will be on Saturday, December 14.
+The 2013 tour included six homes, most delightfully decorated for the Holidays, and was on Saturday, December 14, despite a snowstorm.

 On the day of the tour, tickets will be available for $30 starting at 9 a.m. at the Senior and Community Center, 265 Main Street South.
 Also at the Senior Center, ticket-holders will be treated to complimentary beverages and cookies; hot soup and crackers will be sold, as will the WCW’s popular homemade Holiday baskets and other Holiday items.
 There is plenty of parking at the Senior Center, and restrooms are available.